Avilgor/PulsarEngine/README.md

 * Menu bar with multiple options
   * Create/delete gameobjects
   * Render options
+  * Edit
   * About
   * Open editor windows
-* Config panel to adjust window settings and see hardware specs
+* Config panel to adjust window settings,see hardware specs and loaded resources
 * In editor log console
-* Drag and drop fbx mesh load
-* Drag and drop png texture to gameobjects
+* Project window with all items in assets
+* Camera frustum culling

 ## Controls